mhmmdmn18/Capstone_Project_C23-PR550/README.md

 # Capstone Project Netweezen – Back-End & Cloud Computing

-This repository contains the **Back-End** and **Cloud Computing** implementation for the **C23-PR550 Capstone Project**, designed using a cloud-based architecture for data processing, Machine Learning integration, and REST API services for client applications.
+This repository contains the **Back-End** and **Cloud Computing** implementation for the **C23-PR550 Capstone Project Netweezen**, designed using a cloud-based architecture for data processing, Machine Learning integration, and REST API services for client applications.

 The system adopts a **microservices architecture** by separating **Machine Learning Processing** and **Web API Services** in a cloud environment.